nathansibon/plant_buddy/README.md

     flask_wtf	  0.14.3    flask implementation of WTForms (for new features coming soon!) this should auto-install WTForms as well

-3. For these two modules, follow the DHT22 setup instructions from adafruit https://learn.adafruit.com/dht-humidity-sensing-on-raspberry-pi-with-gdocs-logging/python-setup
+3. Here are the libraries you'll need for the sensors.

-    board         required module for the adafruit_dht library adafruit_dht  reads the dht22 temperature and humidity sensor
+    board         required module for the adafruit_dht library adafruit_dht  reads the dht22 temperature and humidity sensor adafruit-circuitpython-veml7700 specific library for the light sensor

-4. Also hook up the DHT22 sensor per adafruit's instruction.
+4.1 TEMPERATURE/HUMIDITY SENSOR: follow the instructions from adafruit https://learn.adafruit.com/dht-humidity-sensing-on-raspberry-pi-with-gdocs-logging/python-setup.
+Also hook up the DHT22 sensor per adafruit's instruction.
 I'm using the 3v power because i may want the 5v for something else later.
 It still works fine thanks to some error handling/noise reduction in the read code.
-You may need to edit the pin called in function_library -> get_indoor_weather()
+You may need to edit the pin called in function_library -> get_indoor_weather().
+See step 6.d below.

+4.2 LIGHT SENSOR: follow the instructions from adafruit https://learn.adafruit.com/adafruit-veml7700/python-circuitpython also see step 6.d below.

 5. Copy all the files to a new directory of your liking.
 Mine is in a samba shared folder so i can easily access all the files from my windows laptop but whatever works for you.

 6. Edit the config.py file.
 This is where a lot of important user (you) supplied global variables are kept.
 These can be edited at any time as you change your setup (such as move to a different room).
 You'll need to find a few things:

     a) Sign up for an API key on Openweathermap.org (https://openweathermap.org/api)